-Mould will grow on any surface even flat, smooth surfaces like glass.
+Mould will grow on any surface, even flat, smooth surfaces like glass.
 Even steel is susceptible to mould.
 This means no area of your home is 100% safe.
-As long as there are present spores, which are always in the air, and moisture, mould can grow.
+As long as there are present spores, always in the air, and moisture, mould can grow.

 If mould spores are always present, how do you control them?
 Through proper ventilation.

 How Air Movement and Moisture Impacts Mould Growth?

 For Sydney homeowners, all the necessary things mould needs to grow are present in the house.
 This includes mould spores, moisture, food sources, and a surface to grow on.

 Maintaining the moisture level in your home and ventilating it properly is the only way to control mould growth.

 Controlling moisture is done with dehumidifiers and removing leaks, and standing water around the home.
 Proper ventilation is a little trickier.

 Your home may be adequately ventilated with windows and vents in the right places; however, the air might not be moving as well as you think.

 It is a must for bathrooms to install ventilation.
 The small enclosed space of the bathroom will moistures makes for quick mould growth.
 Thankfully, vents and fan installation in the bathroom are fairly simple.